Code-Institute-Submissions/Third_milestone/README.md

 - As a user N, I want to see all my rates and comments under my personal page so I can easily access my spots.
 - As a user O, I want to be able to track all the spots I created or edited under my personal page.
 - As a user P, I want to see some data showing number of locations per break type and bottom type.
-- As a user R, I want to see some data showing the most popular facilities for all of the locations.
+- As a user Q, I want to see some data showing the most popular facilities for all of the locations.
-- As a user S, I want to see some data showing the most common hazards for all of the locations.
+- As a user R, I want to see some data showing the most common hazards for all of the locations.

 ### Scope